Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `request: [String: Any]`

 Request body with details used to create Address.
-You'll build the request with the [CreateAddressRequestBuilder](#createaddressrequestbuilder).
+You'll build the request with the [AddressRequestBuilder](#addressrequestbuilder).

 `runCompletionOnUIThread: Bool = true`